 Earlier this month, outdoor gear giant Timberland announced a partnership that quickly drew attention across the web.

-The company’s newest clothing collaboration is with Thread, a Certified B Corporation based in Pittsburgh.
+The company collaborated with Thread, a Certified B Corporation based in Pittsburgh, on its latest clothing line.
 The startup transforms plastic bottles from the streets of Haiti and Honduras into what it calls “the most responsible fabric on the planet.”

 Beyond the environmental benefits, Thread creates job opportunities for self-employed refuse collectors.
 Such a job may sound odd in the developed world.
 But as Ian Rosenberger, founder and CEO of Thread, told TriplePundit: “The poorest countries in the world tend to be the most vulnerable when it comes to waste infrastructure.”
 Recyclables often lay in the streets or float in canals, representing an environmental blight and a lost economic opportunity.

 Margaret Morey-Reuner, director of strategy partnerships for Timberland, knows this all too well.
 She manages the company’s agroforestry project in Haiti.
 And her personal connection to the island nation is what first drew her to the partnership with Thread.

 “We’ve recycled more than 233 million plastic bottles to date and turned those bottles into our products,” she said of Timberland.
 “But we didn’t have exposure to where those bottles necessarily originated from or who was responsible for picking them up or recycling them.”

 “By choosing Thread’s fabric … we can actually give the consumer full visibility not just into the people who pick the bottles up, but also into the economic and social impacts these jobs are having on their lives.”